 - proof that you can cover your course and living costs

 - consent from parents or guardians consent if you are under 18

 - proof of payment of healthcare surcharge

-You will also need to have a tuberculosis test if you are coming to the UK for more than 6 months and are from any of the countries listed here.
+You also need a tuberculosis test if you are coming to the UK for more than six months and are from any of the countries here.